2008linchungpin/Future-engineers-Fire-On-All-Cylinders/README.md

 jmdo.96c OLED display：To show some specific numerical data of the Raspberry.

-Tcs34725 RGB Color Sensor：To dectect lines and calcualte the laps the vehicle had passed.
+Tcs34725 RGB Color Sensor：To dectect lines and calculate the laps the vehicle had passed.

 Raspberry pi Camera (G)：Images collecting and identifying.